frederic-perez/AmE-dictionary/data/idioms.md

 __ball-buster__
 __ballpark figure__ :three: A rough numerical estimate.
 __ballyhoo__ _v_
-__bamboozle__ :dart::three: To cheat, deceive, or take advantage of someone by elaborate and underhanded means. _I can’t believe I let that salesmen bamboozle me like that._
+__bamboozle__ :dart::three::smiling_imp: To cheat, deceive, or take advantage of someone by elaborate and underhanded means. _I can’t believe I let that salesmen bamboozle me like that._
 __banana oil__ _n_ /buh-NAN-uh oyl/ [:scroll: It’s not known why the banana oil earned this sense, although “to go bananas” means to be crazy or wildly enthusiastic.
 Perhaps the sense arose because the liquid known as banana oil does not involve bananas at all.
 Instead, it’s a mixture of amyl acetate and cellulose that has a banana-like odor and is used as food flavoring and a solvent. ] __1__ Nonsense. __2__ Insincere talk or flattery.
 __Band E__
 __bang for (one’s)/the buck__ :four: A lot of value for little cost. _With no sales tax, Portland gives shoppers a bigger bang for their buck._